-Whether you’re interested in fine art, design, craft or creative community engagement, you will find a wide variety of creative disciplines.
-What’s more, you’ll be taught by experts at the forefront of the creative and therapeutic arts workforce, who will provide you with an excellent platform to gain experience of working creatively with others.
-Follow Creative and Therapeutic Arts on Twitter and read our Essential Guide.
+Whether you're interested in fine art, design, craft or creative community engagement, the Creative and Therapeutic Arts course encompasses a wide variety of creative disciplines.
+You'll be taught by experts at the forefront of the creative and therapeutic arts workforce, who will provide you with an excellent platform to gain experience of working creatively with others.

 You will take part in collaborative sessions as well as learn through placements in an educational setting.
 In the final year, you will undertake an independent research project.

+Assessment methods on the course are varied and are typically coursework and practical in orientation.
 Assessment consists of coursework, essays, peer presentations, creative and therapeutic peer workshops, independent study and professional work on placement.
-There are no examinations within this programme.
+There are no examinations within the Creative and Therapeutic Arts programme.